Kubernetes-Tutorialz/.github/profile/README.md

 - Send us a pull request with a description of your work.
 Bonus points for topic branches!

 ## Copyright and attribution
 Copyright (c) 2016 DataMade.
-Released under the [MIT License](https://github.com/datamade/your-repo-here/blob/master/LICENSE).
+Released under the [GNU General Public License v3.0](https://github.com/Kubernetes-Tutorialz/devops-glossary/blob/main/LICENSE).

 <!--